How to stay healthy: 5 essential steps towards complete health and wellness

 7) Exercise creates endorphins which are mood enhancers, making you feel amazing.
 This can get very addictive.
 Try it and see what I mean!

 The best thing we can do to exercise is find something we really love doing that doesn’t actually feel like exercise.
 Take a dance class, play sports with friends, sign up to run a race, play with your kids, go hiking somewhere beautiful or workout with a friend.
 Gretchen Reynolds talks about new findings in her book, The First 20 Minutes, where she talks about the biggest benefit of exercise happens in the first 20 minutes, why walking is what we are made for, how stretching before a workout isn’t advised anymore and she even suggests we should drink to thirst rather than to prevent thirst.
 I totally agree with her that walking feels so natural and is one of the easiest forms of exercise we can take.
 I had also given up stretching before a workout but that it’s good to do a light form of the exercise you’re about to do as you still need to warm up the muscles.

 I also believe if you eat a lot of raw fruit and vegetables in your diet, the water content is so high that you very rarely feel thirsty.
-When I was on the raw food diet I hardly drank pure water at all.
 She also says in her book that we are far too sedentary.
 It is far more beneficial just to stand up for a couple of minutes every 20 minutes to get the muscles working again than to sit down all day long without moving and then do a very intense workout.
 That makes sense that you are increasing the risk of injury as your body just isn’t used to moving all day long.

 What do I do to keep fit?